tqandrade/snmp-fiberhome/README.md

 ## getOnuWebAdmin()

 **Description:** Returns an array of web access settings for a given ONU.
+If any of the input parameters is invalid, the return is `false`.

 **Function signature:**